tjb1092/IS_HW3/README.md

 4.)
 Add a threshold to prevent learning if "good enough" i.e. above a target value.
 6.)
 Maybe validate on the other portion of the training data that was not used in that batch.
 10.)
 Do a grid-search to find the best test-accuracy.

+# IS_HW4

+Building off of what I had previously to implement the modifications for HW4

+1.)
+Conditionally implement sparseness penalty (done) 2.)
+Conditionally implement weight decay (done)
+3.)
+Apply different loss functions for different layers. (done) 4.)
+Selectively freeze different layers.  (done)